budach/pysster/docs/Data.md

 # Class Data - Documentation

 The Data class provides a convenient way to handle bioligcal sequence and structure data for multiple classes.
 Sequence and structure data are automatically converted into one-hot encoded matrices and split into training/validation/test sets.
 The data object can then be passed to Grid\_Search or Model objects for easy training and evaluation.

+ Input format: Data objects accept raw strings in fasta format as input for sequence and structure data or optionally position-weight matrices for structure data (see \_\_init\_\_ function).
+Strings can contain all uppercase alphanumeric characters and the following special characters: "()[]{}<\>,.|".
+Additional handcrafted features may be added using the load\_additional\_data function.

 ## Methods - Overview